paulcw/scheme_in_awk/README.md

 ## Prior work

 I googled to find prior work.
-Turns out someone else wrote LISP in Awk.
+Turns out someone wrote LISP in Awk.
 I decided not to get spoilers by looking at it; that would spoil the fun.
 No idea if it works or is better or what; maybe I'll compare the two when this is done.